PREP FOOTBALL ROUNDUP: Lakeside, Early County, Seminole County win season-openers

 Lakeside School, Early County and Seminole County posted season-opening wins, while Abbeville Christian lost its opener in high school football action on Friday night.

-Lakeside 30, Southern Prep 0: Taylor Morrow threw two touchdown passes and the Lakeside defense posted two scores to lead the Chiefs’ season-opening win at Southern Prep Academy in Camp Hill.
+Lakeside 30, Southern Prep 0: Taylor Morrow threw two touchdown passes and the Lakeside defense posted three scores to lead the Chiefs’ season-opening win at Southern Prep Academy in Camp Hill.

 The outcome gave new head coach Buck McDonald a victory in his coaching debut with Lakeside.

-Morrow threw TD passes to Kaleb Moore and to Darrien Madre.
-Anderson Mott added a rushing touchdown.
+Morrow threw TD passes of 55 yards to Kaleb Moore and 30 yards to Darrien Madre.
+Anderson Mott added a 2-yard rushing touchdown.

 People are also reading…

-The Chiefs defense, meanwhile, scored on a fumble recovery in the end zone and on a safety.
+The Chiefs defense, meanwhile, scored on interception returns by Moore and Mott and on a safety off a tackle by Morrow.

 The defense also earned a shutout, Lakeside’s first since 2020.